MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="teams-default-apps"></a>Aplicativos padrão do Teams

-O Teams fornece uma série de aplicativos exclusivos (fornecidos pela Microsoft) e de terceiros para envolver os usuários, apoiar a produtividade e integrar serviços comerciais geralmente usados no Teams.
-Obtenha aplicativos na Loja do Teams.
-Os aplicativos são ativados por padrão no Teams.
+Teams provides a number of first-party (Microsoft provided) and third-party apps to engage users, support productivity, and integrate commonly used business services into Teams.
+Get apps from the Teams Store.
+Apps are turned on by default in Teams.

-Para saber mais sobre a implantação e gerenciamento de aplicativos no Teams, confira nossa orientação detalhada sobre [Aplicativos, bots e conectores](deploy-apps-microsoft-teams-landing-page.md).
+Para saber mais sobre como implantar e gerenciar aplicativos no Teams, confira nossas diretrizes detalhadas de [gerenciamento de](deploy-apps-microsoft-teams-landing-page.md) aplicativos.

 ## <a name="additional-deployment-decisions"></a>Decisões adicionais de implantação